-Hermit crabs are omnivorous and opportunistic scavengers, sustaining themselves on what they can find.
+Hermit crabs are omnivorous, opportunistic scavengers that sustain themselves on what they can find.
 In captivity, you can tailor the diet of hermit crabs to ensure all their nutritional needs are met.

-For a strong exoskeleton, hermit crabs need a diet rich in protein and calcium.
+Hermit crabs need a diet high in protein and calcium for a strong exoskeleton.

-Meat and fish, eggs, nuts, and leafy greens are safe for hermit crabs to eat.
+Meat, fish, eggs, nuts, and leafy greens are safe for hermit crabs.
 Fresh fruit is popular as hermit crabs have a sweet tooth.
-Also, hermit crabs like having wood, moss, and algae in their tank.
+Also, hermit crabs like wood, moss, and algae in their tank.

-Don’t make the mistake of assuming that, because hermit crabs are scavengers, they can eat anything.
+Don’t assume that because hermit crabs are scavengers, they can eat anything.

 Are Hermit Crabs Carnivores or Herbivores?